kct2020/prospra-11ty-11ta/project-notes.md

 Branch commit / Pull Request notes from 11ta-template listed latest first.

+## 210927b Switch Server (3)
+My confusion regarding the point of dividing content between pages and posts continues.
+I guess I should research it, Because my lack of a definitive answer is slowing progress on my ideal template development.
+As far as the mechanics is concerned:
+- `src/_includes/components/nav.njk` only considers pages.
+So I've changed it to `collections.all`
+- `index.md` needed date and author

 ## 210927a Switch Server (2)
 I missed that social shares were included in post layouts.
 So I need to:
 - Delete sharing app from Cloudflare.